surveyjs/survey-creator/docs/Survey-Creator-Overview.md

 <div id="adorners"></div>

-## Adorners - change element properties on it's designer surface
+## Adorners ― change element properties on its designer surface

 Working on end-user usability issues, we have introduced adorners concepts in spring 2018.
 End-users were trying to modify SurveyJS elements (questions and panels) directly in designer surface and do not use Property Grid or Question/Panel Editors.